PingOne Advanced Identity Cloud

 • You made experimental configuration changes in your development environment.
 Despite reasonable efforts to reverse them, you haven’t succeeded and want to return to a stable configuration.

-Dynamic configuration is not altered when reverting static configuration in this way.
+Dynamic configuration is not altered when reverting static configuration.
 Users, applications, and access policies remain as they are.

 How long does the promotion process take?